Steve Roden: Biography

 While he was a student at Beverly Hills High School from 1979 to 1982, Roden started a punk rock band called the Seditionaries, who performed with bands such as Circle Jerks, T.S.O.L. and The Damned.
 He received a Bachelor of Fine Arts from Otis Art Institute of Parsons School of Design (now Otis College of Art and Design) in 1986 and a Master of Fine Art from ArtCenter College of Design in 1989.

-In 2013 Steve Roden's work was featured in a two-person exhibition with Jenny Perlin at the Cleveland Institute of Art, and in a solo exhibition at Los Angeles Contemporary Exhibitions.
-In 2010, a mid-career survey of Roden's work was presented at the Armory Center for the Arts, Pasadena, CA, curated by Howard Fox.
+In 2013 Roden's work was featured in a two-person exhibition with Jenny Perlin at the Cleveland Institute of Art, and in a solo exhibition at Los Angeles Contemporary Exhibitions.
+In 2010, a mid-career survey of Roden's work was presented at the Armory Center for the Arts, Pasadena, California, curated by Howard Fox.
 Steve Roden was also a recipient of the 2011 Artist Grant of the Foundation for Contemporary Arts, and of a California Community Foundation Getty Fellowship Grant.
 His work has been featured in many exhibitions and museums around the world.